ipepe/dpd-starter/README.md

 # dpd-starter
-This is helper for starting deployd in cloud services
+dpd-starter is helper for starting deployd in cloud services